 "Have not I commanded thee?
 Be strong and of good courage; be not affrighted, neither be thou dismayed: for the Lord thy God is with thee whithersoever thou goest."

-Of President Lincoln’s actions to assist the Jewish people, his most notable and public manifestation was Lincoln’s cancellation of a general order by Union Army General Ulysses S. Grant.
-On December 17, 1862 (the 26th of Kislev, 5623 in the Hebrew calendar), General Grant issued General Orders 11 expelling "Jews as a class," which stretched from northern Mississippi to the southern tip of Illinois, and from the Mississippi to the Tennessee Rivers.
+President Lincoln's actions to assist the Jewish people, his most notable and public manifestation, was Lincoln's cancellation of a general order by Union Army General Ulysses S. Grant.
+On December 17, 1862 (the 26th of Kislev, 5623 in the Hebrew calendar), General Grant issued General Orders 11 expelling "Jews as a class," which stretched from northern Mississippi to the southern tip of Illinois and from the Mississippi to the Tennessee Rivers.
 It was the first day of Hanukkah.
 At the time, Hanukkah was not the major holiday it is now.
-But Grant's order, if carried out, meant that entire families would be uprooted during the holiday and beyond, and exiled from their communities.
+But Grant's order, if carried out, meant that entire families would be uprooted during the holiday and beyond and exiled from their communities.

 A long-time anti-Semite, Grant had come to think of Jews as speculators and war profiteers.
 The fact that thousands of Jews were heroically serving in the Union Army at the time seemingly did nothing to change his anti-Jewish hatred.
-Upon learning of the order, Lincoln immediately took steps to cancel Grant’s order.
+Lincoln immediately canceled Grant's order upon learning of the order.

 Ha-Magid Newspaper (The Storyteller), published in Lyck, East Prussia (today, the City of Elk in northeastern Poland), specialized in the news of Jews around the world, such as the following story of February 19, 1863: